 - Require users to update your software: Many software manufacturers are diligent about providing fixes and patches to significant security threats, but the onus is on the user to download those updates.
 When needed, remind users to download the latest updates for both your software and firmware.

-Over the years we have worked with companies who take customer security very seriously, and with our Verify API and SDK, have authenticated millions of users securely.
+Over the years we have worked with companies who take customer security very seriously, and with our Verify API, have authenticated millions of users securely.
 To learn more about how Verify can increase user security and protect precious account information, check out our Verify page here.